SantiagoZ13/HTML-Notes/README.md

 # HTML-Notes
-Here I going to write notes about HTML markup language in a .md file
+Here I am going to write notes of all the technologies that I know in .md files, this to reinforce my knowledge.